 | Paper II | CSAT (Aptitude Test) | Objective (MCQs) | 200 | 2 Hours |

-Main Examination
+Main Examination Pattern

-| Stage | Subjects and Papers | Marks | Nature |
+| Paper | Subject | Marks | Type |

 |---|---|---|---|

-| Qualifying Papers | Paper A: Indian Language | 300 | Qualifying |
+| Paper A | Compulsory Indian Language | 300 | Qualifying |

-| Paper B: English | 300 | Qualifying | |
+| Paper B | English | 300 | Qualifying |

-| Merit Papers | Essay | 250 | Merit |
+| Paper I | Essay | 250 | Merit |

-| General Studies I | 250 | Merit | |
+| Paper II | General Studies I | 250 | Merit |

-| General Studies II | 250 | Merit | |
+| Paper III | General Studies II | 250 | Merit |

-| General Studies III | 250 | Merit | |
+| Paper IV | General Studies III | 250 | Merit |

-| General Studies IV (Ethics) | 250 | Merit | |
+| Paper V | General Studies IV (Ethics) | 250 | Merit |

-| Optional Subject – Paper 1 | 250 | Merit | |
+| Paper VI | Optional Subject – Paper 1 | 250 | Merit |

-| Optional Subject – Paper 2 | 250 | Merit |
+| Paper VII | Optional Subject – Paper 2 | 250 | Merit |

 Important Dates

-| Notification Release | 04 February 2026 |
+- Notification Release Date: 04 February 2026

-| Start of Online Registration | 04 February 2026 |
+- Start of Online Application: 04 February 2026

-| Last Date to Apply | 24 February 2026 (6:00 PM) |
+- Extended Last Date for Application: 27 February 2026 (6:00 PM)

-| Preliminary Exam Date | 24 May 2026 |
+- Preliminary Examination Date: 24 May 2026

-- Register by completing the One-Time Registration (URN)
+- Complete the One-Time Registration (URN) process.

-- Fill out the Civil Services Examination 2026 application form with accurate details
+- Fill out the Civil Services Examination 2026 application form with accurate details.

-- Review all entered details and submit the application before the deadline: 24th February 2026, 6:00 PM
+- Submit the application form before the deadline: 27 February 2026, 6:00 PM.

-Additional Resources and Important Links
+Important Links

 Conclusion